adamk72/consulting_website/blog/speaking/connectedness-is-effectiveness.md

 category: [Speaking]
 ---

-<p>Less about about public speaking, more about being connected with your fellow human being -- which, really you should be shooting for when you're giving a presentation or speech anyway.
+<p>Less about about public speaking, more about being connected with your fellow human being &mdash; which, really you should be shooting for when you're giving a presentation or speech anyway.
 But more specifically, when it comes to the work environment:</p>
 <blockquote class="inlinequote">
 <p>Connectedness is Effectiveness</p>
 </blockquote>